 This tour is a different day trip than the one I mentioned above about the Arenal Volcano because the focus is less on the national park, and more on exploring the variety of things to do and see around the town of La Fortuna.
 Hopefully, if the weather is clear, you will also see Arenal Volcano!

 9. Tortuga Island

 There is nothing more ‘pura vida’ than Tortuga Island!
 This amazing island has incredible white sand beaches and crystal clear water.
-You can spend the day on the sand, snorkeling, or even hiking one of the many trails through the forest on the island.
+You can spend the day on the sand, snorkeling (it’s one of the best places to go snorkeling in Costa Rica!), or even hiking one of the many trails through the forest on the island.